EVORA-project/evora-ontology/models/docs/Antibody.md

     multivalued: false
   specificityDocumented:
     name: specificityDocumented
-    description: Tell if the antibody specificity was documented
+    description: Boolean value indicating whether the specificity of the product has been formally documented
     title: specificity documented
     domain_of:
     - Antibody